paulschellin/Waveform/README.md

 All you need is to define a class with two public constructors, a destructor, and two member functions: `void exec_transform (void)` and `void exec_inverse_transform (void)`.

-Here's an example for a transform that just performs log10() on the elements:
+Here's an example for a transform that just performs `log10()` on the elements for the forwrd transform, and `pow(10, x)` for the inverse:

 ```C++
 namespace Waveform {